Padmanabh82/Padmanabh82/README.md

 ## About Me

 Hey there!
-I'm Padmanabh Kharat, a passionate and enthusiastic 13-year-old techie. 🌟 I was born in 2010 and have been captivated by the endless possibilities of programming.
+I'm Padmanabh Kharat (he/him), a passionate and enthusiastic 13-year-old techie. 🌟 I was born in 2010 and have been captivated by the endless possibilities of programming.

 ## 🔧 Technologies and Tools